 Like humans, all dogs are different when it comes to swimming.
 While some breeds (think spaniels, retrievers, and labradors) were bred to work in the water, others like bulldogs, pugs, and basset hounds just aren’t built for swimming.
-Regardless of your dog’s breed, any pup that will be spending time around any body of water needs to be supervised at all times and, if possible, taught how to swim.
+Regardless of your dog’s breed, any pup that will be spending time around any body of water needs to be supervised at all times.
+If possible, it would even be great if you can give your dog swimming lessons.
 In the meantime, you can also learn when can your puppy sleep through the night.

 The younger your puppy is when you introduce them to water, the better.
 Puppies can be taught to swim as early as 10 weeks of age.
 Depending on the time of year and your access to water, even playtime in shallow tub water can be a great first step.

 Remember, positive reinforcement is key.
 Progress at your puppy’s comfort level.
 Reward him with praise and treats as he becomes more comfortable in the water.

 One of the safest things you can do is get your dog used to wearing a personal flotation device (PFD) every time they are around water.
 Not only will a life jacket give him the confidence he needs to venture out into the water, it will also protect him should an accident occur.

 Look for a PFD with handles and a leash attachment, then follow the manufacturer’s sizing chart to buy your dog the right size.
 Once you’ve made your purchase, put it on and let your dog romp around inside to get used to how it feels.
 Reward him with praise and a small treat after each successful session.